icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 I selected two of the shorter lectures to review:

-- Lecture No. 1, Supercooled Clouds [Review]({filename}Vonnegut.md)
+- Lecture No. 1, Supercooled Clouds.
+[Review]({filename}Vonnegut.md)

-- Lecture No. 12b, Note on the Flight Testing and Assessment of Icing Protection Systems On Flight Testing [review coming soon]
+- Lecture No. 12b, Note on the Flight Testing and Assessment of Icing Protection Systems On Flight Testing.
+[Review]({filename}Fraser%20Note%20On%20Flight%20Testing.md)

 I will also include a short discussion: